mohit9222/TravelFlag/README.md

 4. [Flow Diagram](#flowdiagram)

 ### General Info
-### TravelFlan Coding Assignment
+### TravelFlag

-Assignment to authenticate email/ password and perform CRUD operations.
+TravelFlag is a project to authenticate email/ password and perform CRUD operations.

 ## Technologies
 A list of technologies used within the project: